 7. Remember not to take advantage of those who sell things in market stalls on the street, and avoid bargaining to gain a small discount from them.

-8. Do good to others without asking for a return, however, when you receive a favor from someone, you must repay it.
+8. Do good to others without asking for a return; however, when you receive a favor from someone, you must repay it.

 9. Do unto others what you would not have them do unto you.
-Remember not to go against your conscience and pass on to others what you know is unrighteous and are unwilling to do.
+Remember not to go against your conscience and pass on to others what you know is unrighteous and that you are unwilling to do.

 The above are all traditional Chinese family values.
 In current society, these traditions are getting lost and rejected by many people, especially the younger generation.
 They tend to look for more trendy and modern ways of living.

 How terrible it would be if a family had no values or rules to abide by.